utherp0/workshop4/playbooks/readme.txt

 you can now update the "all" file with your values.
 This file is found at {Clone_Location}/workshop4/playbooks/group_vars

-It needs the Openshift URL and a login token
+It needs the Openshift API URL and a login token

 To capture this, go to the Openshift console and choose "Copy Login Command"